The Wild Man of the Woods

 Stories like these abounded.

 What can explain this flurry of sightings of putative wild men in American woods at the close of the nineteenth century?
-The answer, of course, is complicated, but in short, it spoke to some deep-seated cultural needs of contemporary Americans.
+The answer, of course, is complicated.
+It must have spoke to some deep-seated cultural needs of contemporary Americans.
 The label “wild man” was heavy with meaning.
-People could find specimens of them in countless circuses and traveling freak shows.
+The wild man myth dates back to antiquity, and people could find specimens of them in countless circuses and traveling freak shows.
 P.T.
 Barnum popularized the “Wild Man from Borneo,” who had a thick coat of fur and was touted as the missing link between Orangutans and humans.
 Wild men were the subject of popular novels and countless fireside stories.
 It was truly a national obsession.
-The label “wild man,” then, carried with it a set of expectations grounded in a popular culture peculiar to the late nineteenth-century.
+The label “wild man,” then, carried with it a set of expectations grounded in popular culture.
 When a person encountered a figure in the woods that could not be readily explained, his/her imagination filled in the missing details using this cultural reference point.

 Although it has taken different forms through the last four centuries, the wild man myth has remained remarkably durable in the Western mind.
 He has been cast in dozens of roles, beginning with the descendants of Cain and Ishmael.
 The Romantic Movement transformed him from despised antagonist to a sympathetic, and even admired, creature.
 In this form, he played Rousseau’s “natural man,” George Catlin’s “noble savage,” Edgar Rice Burrough’s Tarzan, and Rudyard Kipling’s Mowgley.
 These writers used the wild man to promote a type of masculinity that was raw, virile, and unspoiled by the negative effects of civilization, whether it was materialism, moral depravity, or effeminacy.
 In short, they were commentaries on the state of culture during an economically and politically transitional time for men.